dk-17/Algorithm/Dijkstra Algo/README.md

 * O(V * ((E + 1) * log(heap size)))
 * O(V * (E * log(heap size)))
 * E = V because each vertex can reference all other vertices
+* i.e if you have vertices A,B,C then A can connect to B and C. And B can connect to A and C. And C can connect to A and B. So any vertex can connect to V - 1 total vertices (except itself), so there can be V - 1 edges on each vertex, which is basically equal to V. So, E = V
 * O(V * (V * log(heap size)))
 * O(V^2 * log(heap size))
 * heap size is V^2 because we push to it every time we want to update a distance and can have up to V comparisons for each vertex.
 E.g. for the last vertex, 1st